-Diane Groomes joined the Metropolitan Police Department in October 1990 and quickly moved up the ranks.
-Out of the academy she was assigned to the Fourth District as a patrol officer and was designated as the first Patrol Officer First Class when the program was initiated in 1994.
+Assistant Chief Groomes first joined the Metropolitan Police Department in October 1990 and quickly moved up the ranks.
+Out of the academy, she was first assigned to the Fourth District where she was designated as the first Patrol Officer First Class when the program was initiated in 1994.
 In her role as a Sergeant assigned to the Fifth District, Groomes was instrumental in organizing the community and develop a model community policing program in 1997 when the PSA model was created.
 She was also part of a team (PSA 510) that received top honors for the biggest crime reduction in the city.
 The City Council passed a Proclamation due to the 510’s crime fighting and community organization efforts under her leadership.

 In September 2000, Groomes was promoted to Lieutenant and assigned to the Third District where she was tasked with managing the Powershift unit to deal with the violent crime issues surrounding the nightclub zones.
 During her tenure, she designed and headed up the successful Street Crime unit, which focused on persistent crime and disorder problems in the Northwest community.
 And after being promoted to Inspector, she helped design and implement a number of innovative programs, including the community listserv, expansion of neighborhood patrols, and the DC Fashion Idol program for at-risk young women, which has now been expanded and adopted by the Greater Washington Boys and Girls Club.
 Diane Groomes was promoted to Commander in August 2005, by Chief Charles Ramsey and assigned to the First District, where she served a diverse business and residential community before her appointment to Assistant Chief.